Spectral Deconvolution without the Deconvolution: Extracting Temperature from X-ray Thomson Scattering Spectra without the Source-and-Instrument Function: Results

 For the $T=15$~eV and 20~eV cases, sharp drops of the inferred temperature to $T_{\rm exact}/2$ are eventually seen as $x$ increases -- such behaviour will also be seen later when using the ratios of ITCFs.
 These correspond to the ITCF losing its minimum point as the upshifted signal becomes very weak and few, if any, photons are measured.
 This causes the $\tau>\beta/2$ side of the ITCF to collapse, at which point the ITCF minimum just becomes the upper limit of the considered $\tau$-range, here restricted to $\tau_{\rm max}\ = \beta$.
+An example of this behaviour is shown for $T = 20$~eV at scattering angle $10^\circ$ in Fig.~\ref{fig:ITCF_Examples}, which plots the ITCFs for different integration limits.
 Such drops are not seen for $T=50$~eV and 100~eV since there is strong upshifted signal up to the edge of the detector.

 These drops in the inferred temperature indicate the limits of being able to perform the deconvolution and extract temperature due to lack of upshifted signal.
 It also demonstrates that the lower temperature limit that the ITCF method can measure is ultimately determined by the photon statistics: enough signal needs to be measured sufficiently far from the elastic feature in both the upshifted and downshifted sides of the spectrum so that convergence in $x$ can be observed.
 The more extended the SIF is, the further away this point will be due to the need to deconvolve a broader function.
 And at the same time, the detailed balance relationship means the number of upshifted photons is exponentially reduced as the temperature decreases.